decentraland/documentation/content/creator/sdk7/2d-ui/ui_background.md

 weight: 4
 ---

+The following properties are used to set a background and border on a UI entity.

 ## Background

 A `uiBackground` component gives color or a texture an entity's area.
 It uses the size and position defined by the entity's `uiTransform`.